AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 This first demo has the purpose to test the motors operation.

-The program controls the robot movement using the "wasd" keyboard keys (w - foward;
+The program controls the robot movement using the "wasd" keyboard keys:
+  - w - foward;
-  a - left rotation;
+  - a - left rotation;
-  s - backward;
+  - s - backward;
-  d - right rotation;).
+  - d - right rotation;).
-To stop the motors, any other key can be pressed.
+  - To stop the motors, any other key can be pressed.

 If not done yet, use the Arduino IDE to upload the code to the Arduino board you are using (must be an ATMega328 microcontroller board).